Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Advisors Asset Management Client Types and Minimum Account Sizes

-Advisors Asset Management’s clients include high-net-worth and non-high-net-worth individuals, other investment advisors and companies, pension and profit-sharing plans, charitable organizations and corporations.
+Advisors Asset Management’s clients include high-net-worth and non-high-net-worth individuals, other investment advisors and companies, pension and profit-sharing plans, charitable organizations and businesses.

 The minimum account size Advisors Asset Management requires depends on both the account type and the strategy under which it’s based.
-For direct accounts with fixed income strategies, the firm requires $250,000.
-Direct accounts with equity strategies require a $100,000 minimum account size.
-Clients using platform accounts need a minimum of $125,000 for fixed income strategies.
-For platform accounts using equity strategies, the firm requires a $100,000 minimum.
+For accounts with fixed-income strategies, the firm requires $250,000.
+Accounts with equity strategies require a $100,000 minimum account size.

 Services Offered by Advisors Asset Management